aaronbloomfield/pdr/tutorials/02-lldb/index.md

 lldb-3.4 prog1
 ```

-Assuming your executable (created with clang's `-o` option) was "prog1".
+This was assuming your executable (created with clang's `-o` option) was "prog1".
 If you didn't use the -o option, then you'll type:

 ```
 lldb a.out